"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 Built-In Tile Tracker

-The Skullcandy Indy Fuel truly wireless earbuds stand out in the crowded sub-$100 field with a built-in Tile tracker in each bud and a 2-year warranty.
-They also have a durable design, a comfortable fit, and a battery case that’s compatible with wireless charging.
+The Skullcandy Indy Evo true wireless earbuds stand out in the crowded sub-$100 field with a built-in Tile tracker in each bud, as well as a lengthy 2-year warranty.
+They also have a durable design and a comfortable fit.

 You Might Also Like